jolizaro/README-Generator/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 #Github
-Please visit my https://www.github.com/Jolizaro to visit my work.
+Please visit my ksebfibisebf to visit my work.
 #Email
-My Email is Joliza@Joliza.com.
+My Email is .
 Feel free to reach me here.